getodk/docs/docs/guide-testing-forms.rst

 How to create and test a Draft
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Upload a new form definition on a Form's Status tab
+Go to the :guilabel:`Edit Form` tab for a specific Form, create a new Draft, and upload your new form definition

    .. image:: /img/guide-testing-forms/testing-upload-draft.png

 #.
-Navigate to the Testing tab (1 in screenshot below)
+Navigate to the Testing section (1 in screenshot below)
 #.
-To test the form online, click the New button (2) and the form will open in a new tab in your browser
+To test the form online, click the :guilabel:`Test in browser` button (2) and the form will open in a new tab in your browser
 #.
-To test the form in Collect, click Add New Project on the app home screen and scan the QR code (3).
+To test the form in Collect, click the :guilabel:`Test on device` button to show the test QR code.
+Open the Collect application.
+If no projects are configured, tap the :guilabel:`Configure with QR code` button.
+If you already have a project, tap on the round button in the upper right corner, then tap :guilabel:`Add project`.
+Scan the QR code (3).
 #.
 You will see the Draft icon at the top right of the screen (📝) and be able to fill out and submit a form as you normally would in Collect
 #.
 All Draft submissions will appear at the bottom of the screen on the Testing tab (4)